shupershuff/Diablo2RLoader/README.md

 See guides for alternative multiboxing methods here: [https://github.com/shupershuff/D2r-Multiboxing-Without-A-Script](https://github.com/shupershuff/D2r-Multiboxing-Without-A-Script)

 ## Exactly what does the script do?
-Script will allow opening multiple Diablo 2 resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.<br>
+Script will allow opening multiple Diablo 2 Resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.<br>
-It will achieve this by importing account details from a CSV that you populate and essentially launches the game the same way you would with a shortcut: by passing account, password and region parameters to D2r.exe.<br>
+It will achieve this by importing account details from a CSV file that you fill out with your account details, then launches the game the essentially the same way you would with a shortcut: by passing account, password and region parameters to D2r.exe.<br>
-	Note: Plain text passwords entered into the CSV will be converted into a secure string after running.
-If you don't want to enter plain text passwords EVER then you can leave the PW field in the CSV blank and manually type in when running the script.<br>
+- Note: Plain text passwords entered into the CSV will be converted into a secure string after running.<br>

-Once the game has initialised, the window will be renamed so it's easier to tell which account and region each game is using.<br>
+Once the game has initialised, the window will be renamed so it's easier to tell which account and region each instance is using.<br>
-This also helps the script know which games are open to prevent you accidentally opening a game with the same account twice.<br>
+This also helps the script know which accounts are open to prevent you accidentally opening a game with the same account twice.<br>
 Optionally you can also have the game launch using custom settings.json for each account in case you want different graphics/audio/game settings for each account you have.<br>
 <br>
+For an overview of some of the basic features, have gander at [this youtube video](https://www.youtube.com/watch?v=OFwPccNUwaw).<br>

 **`* This script in no way enhances or changes gameplay. *`**

 ## Other Features